 \begin{thm}[Theorem~\ref{thm:main_result_2_proof}] Let $k$ be a connective $\mathbb{S}[\frac{1}{l}]$-algebra spectrum and $E$ a finitary $k$-localizing invariant.
 Then $E(-)/l$ is $\mathbb{A}^1$-invariant. \end{thm}

 In particular, this implies that Theorem~\ref{thm:weibelKA1} holds for all spectral schemes.
 In the context of dg-categories for $E$ being the functor of nonconnective K-theory these theorems have been proved in \cite{Tabuada_Kleinian}.
-We note that that the assumption of being finitary is necessary: for example, it follows from \cite[Theorem~3.1.1]{THH_TC_A1} that $TC\otimes \mathbb{Q}(-)$ is not $\mathbb{A}^1$-invariant.
+We note that the assumption of being finitary is necessary: for example, it follows from \cite[Theorem~3.1.1]{THH_TC_A1} that $TC\otimes \mathbb{Q}(-)$ is not $\mathbb{A}^1$-invariant.
 However, the author expects that Theorem~\ref{thm:main_result_2} holds more generally.

 \ssec{Outline of the proof}

 We follow the same steps as the original Weibel's proof \cite{weibel-nk}.
 Given a $k$-localizing invariant define